Fiction and Non-Fiction Author

 Patricia's first full-length stage play, Gladbags, was praised by the Sydney Sunday Telegraph: The playwright's characters are sharply perceived and deftly drawn ... and unforgettably funny; and the Perth Western Mail: Deliriously funny.
 The success of this play led to Patricia's appointment as the STC's writer in residence, in 1984, where she wrote And the Best Man Makes Three.
 The Sydney Morning Herald said: "And the Best Man Makes Three" will be one of the most memorable productions of the season.
 Her script is exemplary.
 She offers two wonderfully original characters, carefully observed and generously conceived.
 The dialogue is sparse, purposeful and idiomatic.
 It is a thoughtful, funny and gently profound play.

 "Fragments…. gives audiences a multi-sensory, embodied experience of what it’s like to be a teenager in distress…..
-It’s an effective exploration of not quite being able to communicate effectively, and what happens when those around you can’t quite see your reality under fake smiles and photoshopped selfies…..And despite the angst, the script also contains moments of genuine humour, of wit, and of hope.
-The tragedy isn’t so much the pain the characters feel, but the fact that they’re so consumed by it that they don’t notice that everyone else feels it too.
-And by pointing this out, Fragments opens up the vital possibility of connection."
+It’s an effective exploration of not quite being able to communicate effectively, and what happens when those around you can’t quite see your reality under fake smiles and photoshopped selfies…..And despite the angst, the script also contains moments of genuine humour, of wit, and of hope. "

 Erin Stewart, Review in Arts Hub